impostorsguides/impostorsguides.github.io/rbenv/part-2/2-n-content.md

 Same deal as always:

-The `bash` shebang
+ - The `bash` shebang
-The usage + summary comments
+ - The usage + summary comments
-The call to `set -e`, which tells the shell to exit immediately upon the first error it encounters When the `RBENV_DEBUG` env var is present, call `set -x` to tell the shell to run in verbose mode.
+ - The call to `set -e`, which tells the shell to exit immediately upon the first error it encounters
+ - When the `RBENV_DEBUG` env var is present, call `set -x` to tell the shell to run in verbose mode.

+### Completions

 Next block of code: